 "Evaluating Wireless Consolidation Using Semiparametric Demand Estimation," with Patrick Bajari and Jeremy Fox, Quantitative Marketing and Economics, Volume 6, Number 4, December 2008, pp. 299-338.

 "Linear Regression Estimation of Discrete Choice Models with Nonparametric Distributions of Random Coefficients," with Patrick Bajari and Jeremy Fox, American Economic Review: Papers and Proceedings, Volume 97, Number 2, May 2007, pp. 459-463.

 Market-Based Emissions Regulation and Industry Dynamics

 with Meredith Fowlie and Mar Reguant.
 Revise and resubmit, Journal of Political Economy.

 The Value of a Statistical Life: Evidence from Military Retention Incentives and Occupation-Specific Mortality Hazards

 with Michael Greenstone and Michael Yankovich.
-Paper coming soon.
+Updated paper coming summer 2013.

 Medicare Part D: The Distortionary Effects of the Low Income Subsidy